dougalcaleb/instant-carousel/README.md

 Setting | Type | Description
 --------|------|------------
 background_image | String | Defines the path to an image to use as the background image for the corresponding page.
-Make sure that the path is relative to ```carousel.js```. html | String | Contains the HTML structure to include in the corresponding page.
+Make sure that the path is relative to the ```carousel.js``` file. html | String | Contains the HTML structure to include in the corresponding page.
 Used for interactivity. css | String | Contains the CSS to apply to the HTML of the corresponding page.
 Not required - can use an external style sheet making use of selectors instead.